Zhabonchik/public-obsidian-vault-java-concurrency/content/research/Benchmarking Honcho.md

 [^5]: Dreams are background tasks, managed by agents, that serve several purposes within Honcho: they prune excess information, consolidate duplicated information, [create deductions](Memory-as-Reasoning#scaffolding-logic) and further reasoning, and much more.

 [^6]: [Hindsight claims a score of **91.4%** on LongMem S](https://arxiv.org/abs/2512.12818), but that score is achieved using Gemini 3 Pro, which scores **92%** when run directly against the same test.
 The full code to reproduce this finding with Gemini 3 Pro can be found [here](https://gist.github.com/dr-frmr/0a4cd33a2341dc4b4ea725bbf39f8e46)--just set MODEL_BEING_TESTED and bring your own API keys.

+[^7]: Really a Honcho peer can be any entity (human, agent, NPC, group, brand, task, experience, concept) that remains [[Identity is diachronic|the same yet changes]] from time t to t+1,...